-This blog is about my life as a mom, raising a son with a mood disorder.
+This blog is about my life as a mom, raising a son with a mood disorder and autism.
 This is a tough journey and I hope that my words may allow others living with this illness see that they’re not alone.
 I’m also using this blog as a tool to process my own feelings and let go of the pain that I carry inside.
 If you’re new to this blog, check out my list of “Important Posts” in the right column and feel free to share your story with me.
 This blog shouldn’t be used for medical advice.

 Sunday, December 15, 2013